 - Will be subject to telecom carrier regulations, which might include regulation of message content (e.g., banning references to the sale of federally prohibited substances) and enforcement of STOP words that will block future communication

-- May be blocked by a downstream telecom carrier—if this happens, we will do our best to report each blockage in the impacted conversation on Spruce
+- It may be blocked by a downstream telecom carrier—if this happens, we will do our best to report each blockage in the impacted conversation on Spruce

-- May negatively impact the ability of your practice to send individual, non-bulk SMS messages, if the major carriers flag your phone number as a possible source of SMS spam and decide to clamp down on all messages from it—this risk goes up with the length of recipient list length
+- It may negatively impact the ability of your practice to send individual, non-bulk SMS messages if the major carriers flag your phone number as a possible source of SMS spam and decide to clamp down on all messages from it—this risk goes up with the length of recipient list length

 Steps you can take to ensure that your bulk SMS messages are delivered:

 - Keep your bulk SMS recipient lists as short as possible

 - If possible, keep each message shorter than 160 characters—beyond this length, your message will count as TWO or more messages with the carriers, even if it eventually displays as one message for your recipients

 - Use bulk SMS messaging sparingly, and preferentially use bulk secure messaging instead of bulk SMS—the less you use bulk SMS, the more likely it is to work when you need it